rnelsonchem/costcalc2/docs/tables_basics.rst

       will be used for solvent volume calculations.
     * The last compound must be the reaction product.
 This ensures that the correct order of reactions can be determined.

-  As noted above, duplicate compound names are *NOT* allowed per Step, so multiple usages of the same compound in one Step (e.g.  extraction solvent) should be added into one entry.

 * *Equiv*: Molar equivalents of a reagent or product.
 Although this value can be used for solvents, it is more common to define solvent utilization with